A Testers Guide to Deal with Missed Bugs

 Even with the increasing adoption of Agile and DevOps, many organizations still consider testers the gatekeepers of quality and are solely held responsible for the quality and approving releases.
 Such organizations blame testers for a missed production bug.

-No matter how much you test, a few bugs can still slip through the testing phase & reach production.
-Every software tester would have come across a situation of a missed bug.
+No matter how much you test, there are so many bug types in software testing, that a few bugs can still slip through the testing phase & reach production.
+Every software tester would have come across a situation of a missed bug in software testing.
 For many testers, it’s a terrifying nightmare.
 Such situations can be overwhelmingly stressful and scary!

 This article will discuss how a tester can deal with a bug in production.